wp-plugins/kraken-image-optimizer/readme.txt

 From our plans page, right [here](https://kraken.io/plans "Kraken.io plans and pricing").
 In addition to being able to use our Wordpress Plugin, you can also use the API in your own applications, and take advantage of our [Web Interface PRO ](https://kraken.io/pro "Kraken Web Interface PRO") feature (and much more!) for as little as USD $5 per month.

+= Will the optimized images remain on my blog if I uninstall the plugin? =

+Yes, of course they will.
+Our plugin simply replaces the image files on your blog with the ones optimized by us.

 == Changelog ==

+= 1.0.5 =
+* Fixed CURL issues related to latest PHP versions.
+* Can now optimize filesname with non-Latin alphabet (such as Germanic umlauts, Cyrillic alphabet, etc).
+* Performance improvement when optimizing through Media Library or using the bulk optimizer.
+* Curl not present warning in Media Settings page.
+* Stability and reliability improvements.

 = 1.0.4 =
 * Utilizes Kraken's upload API instead of URL.
 Images are uploaded to Kraken.io from WordPress installations, rather than fetched by Kraken.